namtoki/English/wordlist.md

 database:                           He couldn't concentrate on the task because he lacked the motivation to build a database.
-dealer:                             Car dealers should instruct their customers in the proper use of their car. debate*:                            In an effort of encourage diversity, they will debate the complicated problem of minority rights. decay*:                             The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process. deceive (trick):                    He deceived wealthy women and sold them expensive jewelry.
+dealer:                             Car dealers should instruct their customers in the proper use of their car. debate*:                            In an effort of encourage diversity, they will debate the complicated problem of minority rights.
+decade:                             Specialists calculate that the world's population would definitely grow to 8 billion over the next decade. decay*:                             The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process. deceive (trick):                    He deceived wealthy women and sold them expensive jewelry.
 declare:                            The judge declared the suspect innocent of murder.
 decline:                            He declined the timely offer of a job with his uncle's enterprise.
 decorate:                           She decorated the table in the living room with lace.
+define:                             How do you define "customer satisfaction" in today's market?
+definitely:                         Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
+definition:                         The interpreter underlined the words on the certificate for which she didn't know the definition.
 demonstrate:                        He has demonstrated extraordinary talent as a violinist.
 depart:                             We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
 departure:                          The president commanded the army to delay its departure.